 - Clingy Jealous Girl: Jeannie for Corey.

-- Magical Gesture: Jeannie flips back her ponytail; in one episode, she loses her powers when gets haircut to impress Corey.
+- Magical Gesture: Jeannie flips back her ponytail; in one episode, she loses her powers when she gets her hair cut to impress Corey.

-- Nice Guy: Henry, normally, especially in contrast to Corry; though he develops Acquired Situational Narcissism in "Don Juan."
+- Nice Guy: Henry, normally, especially in contrast to Corey; though he develops Acquired Situational Narcissism in "Don Juan."

 - Our Genies Are Different: There are such things as "junior genies," for starters.